1Board of Directors

 - People with specialized knowledge and experience in various fields of business

-- People who are highly independent and have specialized knowledge appropriate to a supervisor
+- People who have management knowledge appropriate to a supervisor or possess specialized knowledge

 Audit & Supervisory Board Member Candidates